Connect & Grow

 Service

-We don’t just talk about our faith with our kids–we act on it together with them!
+We don’t just talk about our faith with our children–we act on it together!
 One of the ways we do this is through service.
-Even during the pandemic shutdown, our kids organized a successful food drive for the FOCUS pantry.
+This year, children joined their families and the community to collect warm clothing for families at the Schuyler Inn homeless shelter in Menands.
 We look forward to returning soon to more hands-on work and mission trips.

 Intergenerational Events